slurmulon/gooey-spec/IDEAS.md

 and `instance` represents the canonical normalized state of the entity instance and may be safely modfified in mutations.

-Any changes made to entity properties that are relationships/links to other entities will be delegated to those related entity instances.
+Any changes made to entity properties that are relationships/links to other entities will be delegated to those related entity instances via their internal `update` mutation.

 An entity's `context` may also be safely modified in mutations.
 Changes to this context will be delegated to all entity instances of that type.
  - Actually, that might be dumb.
 We might want tointroduce a special action-like construct for delegating events to entity contexts.
 We can call it `broadcast` or something.